tonywhatever/deb_build4skippy/README.md

 ## How to create a skippy-xd debian package?

-The following instruction are for **Debian 12 (Bookworm)** and **Devuan 5 (Daedalus)** and should work for MX-Linux, Antix, SpiralLinux etc. If it will work for *Ubuntu* and distros bases on it I don't know.
-You might have to adjust some version dependencies.
+The following instruction are for **Debian 12 (Bookworm)** and **Devuan 5 (Daedalus)** and will also work for MX-Linux, Antix, SpiralLinux etc.

+### Warning:

+Unfortunately **Ubuntu**, as usual, had to use a different or just a renamed set of 'libjpeg*' libraries.
+The below described recipe **will not work for Ubuntu**.
+I guess it can be made to work fairly easy but I won't do it.
+Feel free to fork it.

 ### The required tools are:
 ```